PrizePicks Review

 The entire PrizePicks business model revolves around simplicity, and that philosophy carries over into the mobile app.

-Users should have no trouble navigating the app and entering their first contest because PrizePicks designed the interface to guide players through each game step by step.
+Users should have no trouble navigating the app and entering their first contest or trading their first prediction contract because PrizePicks designed the interface to guide players through it all step by step.

 The PrizePicks app gets players started immediately after logging in by displaying a list of athletes scheduled to play PrizePicks games from various sports leagues.
 From there, customers can use simple filters near the top of the screen to sort athletes by sport (MLB, MMA, NASCAR, etc.) and add selections as they wish.